Easy Refrigerator Dill Pickles (No Canning)

 Easy Refrigerator Dill Pickles

-These pickles are not shelf stable, as pickles that are processed in a water bath would be.
+These no cook refrigerator pickles are not shelf stable, as pickles that are processed in a water bath would be.
 Even so, the pickling process allows you to stretch the shelf life of fresh cucumbers from days to many weeks without any special canning equipment.

 ingredients for making pickles, including fresh dill, garlic, salt.